18F/content-guide/_pages/our-style/punctuation.md

 ## Dashes

-When offsetting a phrase with dashes you should use the longer em dash (—), which is `Option+Shift+-` on Macs, with a space on either side of the dash.
+When offsetting a phrase with dashes you should use the longer em dash (—), which is `Option + Shift + -` on Macs, with a space on either side of the dash.
 For example:

 *We emphasize open, digital record keeping, and — whenever possible — we illuminate our processes.*

 Although we advocate using words rather than symbols, in some contexts you may use an "en dash" to convey a range of numbers.
 For example,  both *10–20 students* and *10 to 20 students* are acceptable options.
-En dash is `Option+-` on Macs.
+En dash is `Option + -` on Macs.

 *We assign 2–3 people to each development team.*